gdeskos/TVD-RK/README.md

-# Geometric Volume-of-Fluid (GVOF) with Adaptive Mesh Refinement (AMR)
+# TVD-RK with Adaptive Mesh Refinement (AMR)

-Contains test code to demonstrate standard Geometric volume-of-fluid techniques, such as the Piecewise linear interface calculation (PLIC) technique and its combination with AMR
+Contains test code to demonstrate TOTAL VARIATION DIMINISHING RUNGE-KUTTA SCHEMES

 The following dependencies must be available on your system: